bytex-solutions/snamp/docs/connectors/snmp-connector.md

 3des | [Triple Data Encryption Algorithm](http://en.wikipedia.org/wiki/Triple_DES)

 ## Configuring attributes
 SNMP Resource Connector interprets SNMP Managed Object as an attribute.
-Each SNMP Managed Object identified by OID (OBject Identifier).
+Each SNMP Managed Object is identified by OID (OBject Identifier).
 Structurally, an OID consists of a node in a hierarchically-assigned namespace, formally defined using the ITU-T's ASN.1 standard, [X.690](http://en.wikipedia.org/wiki/X.690).

-Each attribute configured in SNMP Resource Connector has the following configuration schema:
+Each attribute configured in SNMP Resource Connector has following configuration schema:

 * `Name` - OID of the SNMP Managed Object (for example, `1.4.5.7.5.9.0`)
 * Configuration parameters: